 Use the same “Copy teams” interface to migrate teams and channels within a single tenant.

-For more details: Check out the official Microsoft documentation for the full list of SPMT supported features.
-And head to the ShareGate Desktop product page to learn more about what our Teams migration tool can help you do.
+For more details: Check out the official Microsoft SharePoint documentation for the full list of SPMT supported features.
+And don’t forget to head to the ShareGate migration tool overview to learn more about what our Teams migration tool can help you do.